iefdev/junkyard/chksum.md

 chksum
 ======

+> _This one is going away, and relocated into a new repo: <https://github.com/iEFdev/chksum>_

 A small script to check md5/sha* checksum when downloading something, where they offer a checksum to verify against.

 The scipt have been made _(updated)_ to work with both OS X and Linux: